top of page

 two-truths-and-a-lie.png

-Employees earn points by completing questions and see their progress in the form of a bubble chart, private to their account.
+Employees earn points by completing questions and visualize their progress in a bubble chart, private to their account.

 Dashboard (redacted).png